 Shanghai - Once known as the 'Paris of the East', Shanghai is now one of Asia's most influential cities.
-Prior to communist arrival in 1949, Shanghai was a city with European-style mansions, and was the most important trading port in Asia.
+Prior to communist arrival in 1949, Shanghai was a city with European-style mansions and was the most important trading port in Asia.
 Today it presents a blend of cultures; the modern and the traditional, along with the European and oriental.
 Modern skyscrapers intermingle with 1920s 'shikumen' buildings.
 This combination is what attracts millions of visitors each year.

-Day 19: Shanghai
+Day 25: Shanghai

 Shanghai is China's great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th century temples.
-Today's explorations include 3-4 hours sightseeing on foot, visiting the peaceful Yu Gardens and the atmospheric alleys of the old town.
-Admire the magnificent colonial architecture with a stroll along the historical waterfront Bund, before visiting the Silk Factory.
-Enjoy the afternoon at leisure or take and optional trip on the super-fast Maglev train or ascend Jin Mao Tower.
-This evening, view the city from the Huangpu River on a panoramic cruise, before sampling some traditional Shanghai cuisine.
+Today's explorations start with a visit to Chenghuang Temple and the atmospheric alleys of the old town.
+Admire the magnificent colonial architecture with a stroll along the historical Bund and visit the Silk Factory.
+Sightseeing today involves 3-4 hours on foot.
+This evening, view the city from the Huangpu River on a panoramic cruise before sampling some traditional Shanghai cuisine.